 How does EcoVadis assess your company?

-The EcoVadis experts then analyse the extent to which the submitted documents demonstrate the strength of your sustainability management system.
-This enables them to assign a score for each management indicator, which contributes to your overall score in each sub-theme.
+for each of the activated criteria.
+This may include policy and procedure documents, records of third-party audits, annual reports and KPI dashboards.
+The EcoVadis experts then analyse whether the submitted documents constitute sufficient evidence and to what extent they demonstrate the strength of your sustainability management system.
+Following the document analysis process, you’ll receive a score for each management indicator, which contributes to your overall score in each sub-theme.

 EcoVadis then combines the sub-theme scores to produce a score for each of the four main themes.
 Each theme is weighted according to its importance to your company – based on your size, activities, location and industry – to produce an overall score out of 100.
+For example, the Environment theme would have a higher weighting for a logistics company than for an IT consultancy due to the different nature of their businesses.

 What do my EcoVadis results mean?